adrianlafond/peronsal-kanban/test/mock-board.md

 - now?
 - maybe?
+- asdas OK and cancel again X
+- this is my new task
+- asdasdaasdaasdasdassd
 - let's try this
 - well?
-- this is my new task
 - water the plants
 - new task